Calf augmentation with implants in London

 The use of calf implants permits improved proportions with the rest of your body, particularly the knees and ankles.

 As calves are such a prominent part of the body that are often on display, this procedure can be effective in boosting the confidence and self-esteem of patients.

-Mr Omar Tillo is the surgeon who will undertake calf implants.
-Mr Tillo is also a specialist in 3D designed custom-made implants for those with a degree of calf atrophy.
+Dr Tillo is the surgeon who will undertake calf implant surgery.
+Dr Tillo is also a specialist in 3D designed custom-made implants for those with a degree of calf atrophy.

 As the procedure involves an incision, you will have a scar located behind the knee.
 This location is inconspicuous and the scar will not be prominent.
 The scar may be more noticeable directly after surgery, however, with time it will fade in colour and size and be less visible.